Cyberchase: Cyberchase For Real

 Each Cyberchase episode is followed by "Cyberchase For Real", a live-action educational supplement linking concepts learned in the show to real life experiences.
 The actors Bianca DeGroat and Matthew A. Wilson (known as Harry Wilson on the show) are in their 30s, but amusingly act in a manner similar to the age of the target audience.
 "For Real" is produced by WNET in and around New York City after production is completed on the animated segments.
 These "For Real" segments are broadcast exclusively on PBS in the United States where the program runs longer and fills the time gap where there might be breaks for "commercials".
 Some "For Real" segments can also be viewed online.
-In 2012, "Oh Noah", shorts that teach kids to speak Spanish, were used instead of re-running the "For Real" segments.
-The "For Real" segment returned in season 9.
+In 2012, "Oh Noah", shorts that teach kids to speak Spanish, aired in place of the "For Real" segments on select episodes.
 Beginning with Season 11, DeGroat and Wilson were joined by Courtney Chu, who plays Harry's niece, and Jaden Michael, who plays Bianca's nephew.
 In later seasons, they assume the role of host for the live-action segments, along with other children, including Violet Tinnirello as Alex.

 Development

 Conception

 Cyberchase was conceived in 1999 as an educational show that aims to show kids that math is everywhere and everyone can be good at it.
 The series encourages viewers to see, think, and do mathematics in their world.
 The show and supporting activities have been designed to support math education and reflect the curriculum standards of the National Council of Teachers of Mathematics.
 The show's philosophy is to foster enthusiasm for math, to model mathematic reasoning, to help children improve their problem-solving skills and to inspire all children to approach math with confidence and a "can-do" attitude.

-Later seasons place less emphasis on mathematics and more on science related content.
+Later seasons place less emphasis on mathematics and more on science-related content.
 Science education concepts covered on the show include environmentalism, wellness, habitat fragmentation, marine ecology, and indoor air quality.

-Production
+Production and broadcast

 Originally, Thirteen produced the show in partnership with Ontario-based Nelvana Limited for PBS Kids.
-It aired on PBS Kids since 2002, and on V-me (dubbed in Spanish) and PBS Kids Go! from 2004 to 2013.
-Cyberchase has been animated by Pip Animation Services Inc. since season six; Right Path Pictures did post-production, and Curious Pictures did the original character design.
+It aired on PBS Kids since 2002, and aired part of PBS Kids Go! from 2004 to 2013, and on V-me (dubbed in Spanish).
+Cyberchase has been animated by PiP Animation Services Inc. since season six; Right Path Pictures did post-production, and Curious Pictures did the original character design.

 Twelfth Root Music produces the sound track for Cyberchase.

-Thirteen/WNET New York and Nelvana Limited produced the first five seasons, while Thirteen, in association with Title Entertainment and WNET.ORG, produced seasons six and on.
-Seasons 1 to 5 used traditional animation, while the sixth season onward used Flash animation.
+Thirteen/WNET New York and Nelvana Limited produced the first five seasons, while Thirteen, in association with Title Entertainment and WNET.ORG, produced seasons six to nine.
+Since the tenth season, Thirteen has solely handled production to the present day.

-Broadcast syndication

-The show was syndicated worldwide to countries like the United Kingdom until 2004.